midnightntwrk/midnight-architecture/specification/dust.md

 operates as the fee payment token of Midnight, but has the following unique
 properties:

-- Dust is generated over time from Night
-- If no Night is generating the Dust, it decays over time
 - Dust is a shielded token, but is not transferable, instead being usable only for fees.
+- The value of a Dust UTXO is dynamically computed and derived from an associated Night UTXO.
+- The computed value of a Dust UTXO grows over time to a maximum based on its Night UTXO.
+- The computed value of a Dust UTXO decays over time to zero after its Night UTXO is spent.
 - Dust is not persistent, the system may redistribute it on hardforks.

 ## Preliminaries